Lie Detection Methods FAQ's

 - Guilty participants respond faster, make fewer fixations, and spend less time reading and reading statements about the crime they committed than statements about another crime or neutral statements.

 Simply put, an increase in the cognitive load is associated with recalling a task and used to distinguish between deceptive and non-¬deceptive responses.
 This is more pronounced when deceptive individuals respond to complex statements.
 It takes motivation and effort to deceive.

 What is the basic structure or process of an EyeDetect test?

-Each test consists of an introduction, a practice test, and then five sessions of 48 true or false statements about relevant issues and neutral questions, as well as four sessions of alpha-arithemetic questions .
-The questions are repeated in a randomized order.
-The five relevant/neutral question sessions are separated by the four sessions with alpha arithmetic questions.
+Each test consists of pre-test instructions, a practice test, and various sessions of questions about relevant issues and neutral questions, as well as some simple math questions.
+Questions are repeated in a randomized order.

 Some polygraph tests deal with many relevant issues during one exam.
-EyeDetect covers two issues.
 What is the accuracy rate for those polygraph tests?

 Simply stated, polygraph tests that cover multiple issues (not related to a specific incident) may show substantially reduced accuracy and efficiency.
 The risk of error increases to the extent that the test includes a number of separate issues that can be independently answered truthfully or deceptively.
 Such tests are problematic when the individual is truthful to some relevant questions and deceptive to others.

 A field study done for the U.S. Secret Service (Source: Raskin, Kircher, Honts, & Horowitz, 1988) revealed that accuracy declines when the examinee answers one or more questions truthfully and one or more deceptively for tests with multiple issues.
 This data argues against conducting a polygraph test that covers a range of issues, such as drug use, theft, bribery, or other criminal activity, etc.